John FitzWalter, 2nd Baron FitzWalter: Indictment

 Some, although not all, of FitzWalter's associates were also convicted.
 Marney and Bradenham were imprisoned and fined (and later released) with their lord.
 The parson was forced to give up his benefice.
 Others were either pardoned—in at least one case following military service in Brittany—or exigented.
 Some were exonerated outright.
 Only one minor member of the gang, William de Wyborne, was hanged for his crimes; his chattels—worth 40d—were confiscated.

 St Mary the Virgin Church, Little Dunmow, all that remains in 2009 of the medieval priory, whose prior FitzWalter terrorised and where he and his wife were buried.

 FitzWalter was imprisoned for a year, and following his release in June 1352, the King pardoned him.
-The pardon was a substantial document, and covered murder, robbery, rape, arson, kidnapping, trespass, extortion and incitement, and ranged from thefboot (Note: The Oxford Dictionary defines thefboot, or thefbote, in middle English and Scots law as "the taking of some payment from a thief to obtain security from legal prosecution; either the receiving back by the owner of the stolen goods or of some compensation, or the taking of a bribe by a person who ought to have brought the thief to justice,") to illegally carrying off other's rabbits to the usurpation of royal justice.
+The pardon was a substantial document, and covered murder, robbery, rape, arson, kidnapping, trespass, extortion and incitement, and ranged from thefboot (Note: Theft-boot, also spelled thef-boot or thef-bote, is "The taking of some payment from a thief to obtain security from legal prosecution; either the receiving back by the owner of the stolen goods or of some compensation, or the taking of a bribe by a person who ought to have brought the thief to justice.") to illegally carrying off other's rabbits to the usurpation of royal justice.

 FitzWalter was also bound to pay Edward the "colossal" amount of (at least) £847 2s 4d; (Note: Furber points out that it is difficult to establish the precise amount demanded by the crown, "as there are numerous small amounts on the Pipe Rolls" which may or may not be connected to FitzWalter.
 The figure provided is the sum of all the major payments he is certain to have paid and is thus a minimum.) this he paid off incrementally.
 In doing so, FitzWalter effectively bought his estates back from the King.
 Indeed, the size of the fine—which he spent the last decade of his life paying—is probably the only reason his estates were returned to him in the first place.
 For ten years, comments Barbara Hanawalt, the pipe rolls "benignly enter payments to the king from his 'dear and faithful' John FitzWalter".